 What Causes An Engine To Lock Up?

-The best way to keep your engine from seizing is through routine maintenance.
+The best way to keep your engine from seizing is through consistent maintenance.
 This is often neglected by the average vehicle owner.
 Still, it’s a crucial aspect of looking after your car in the long term.

-You should always watch your temperature gauge.
+You should always monitor your temperature gauge.
 If it starts spiking, there’s most likely a problem with your coolant or oil system.
 Ensure both are filled to the correct level and allow the engine to cool before restarting it and seeing if the temperature’s back under control.

 Con rods, piston rings, bearings, and more can be physically harmed.
 If they break off, they’ll shoot around within the engine and cause even more destruction, eventually stopping it in its tracks.